marcandrysco/CSE227-Project/rep/rep.md

 ## Corrupted Audio and Video Media

-In addition to structurally fuzzing MP3 files, we randomly corrupt valid files from a range of other media standards, including MPEG-4, Ogg Vorbis, Flash video, etc. We gathered a single sample file per format and randomly overwrite between 10 and 10,000 bytes on demand, via the web server.
+In addition to structurally fuzzing MP3 files, we randomly corrupt valid files from a range of other media standards, including MPEG-4, Ogg Vorbis, Flash video, etc. We gathered a single sample file per format and randomly overwrite between 10 and 10,000 individual bytes on demand, via the web server.

 This approach scales much better than structured fuzzing as we do not need to model the myriad media formats, we only need valid sample files.